dell/csi-powerflex/README.md

 with values for your VxFlex OS system and then run "make integration-test".

 ## Runtime Dependencies
-The Node portion of the plugin can be run on any node that is configured as a VxFlex OS SDC.
+The Node portion of the driver can be run on any node that is configured as a VxFlex OS SDC.
 This means that the `scini` kernel module must be loaded.
-Also, if the `X_CSI_VXFLEXOS_SDCGUID` environment variable is not set, the plugin will try to query the SDC GUID by executing the binary `/opt/emc/scaleio/sdc/bin/drv_cfg`.
+Also, if the `X_CSI_VXFLEXOS_SDCGUID` environment variable is not set, the driver will try to query the SDC GUID by executing the binary `/opt/emc/scaleio/sdc/bin/drv_cfg`.
 If that binary is not present, the Node Service cannot be run.